 Jeff Kobrock, Secretary/Treasurer

-Kathy is the General Manager of the Bangor Water District.
+of the Maine Drinking Water Commission.
 She offers valuable insight on managing a large water utility to the Board.
 The Bangor Water District has over 5001 connections.

 Nick is a professional engineer with degrees in chemical and civil engineering.
 He worked as a consultant for 12 years, spent 2 years in construction management for the City of Portland, and worked